getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 };
 ```

-Alternatively, if you prefer to upload source maps manually, Webpack just needs to be configured to output source maps:
+Alternatively, if you prefer to upload source maps manually, Webpack needs to be configured to output source maps:

 ```javascript
 module.exports = {